-Depending on your business needs, you may want to return the funds to your payer.
+Depending on your business needs, you may want to return funds to your customer.
 For that you need to reimburse the payment.
-Our solution allows to reimburse a payment via API or via Dashboard.
-You can reimburse a client totally or partially.
+Our solution allows you to reimburse a payment via API or via Dashboard.
+You can reimburse a customer partially or in full.

-In case of a direct debit, we advice you to consider 5 working days period after the execution date before reimbursing.
-Indeed, this delay corresponds to potentials payments incidents (see the article on R-Transactions).
+In case of a direct debit, we advise you to wait 5 working days after the execution date before reimbursing.
+This delay takes into account the potential for payment incidents (see the article on R-Transactions).
 Without this waiting period, you may reimburse a transaction that could be rejected.

-- The reserve can not be used to make reimbursements.
+- Your reserve cannot be used to make reimbursements.
 It is only used to cover R-transactions.

 It is also possible to partially reimburse a payment.
 In case of a partial reimbursement, you only return a part of the charged amount to your client.

-In case you have multiple direct debits executed on a mandate, you can reimburse the total amount collected via that mandate during the last fourteen months, in a single request.
-Thus, you can eventually reimburse more than the amount of the initial direct debit payment.
+In the event you have multiple direct debits executed on a mandate, you can reimburse the total amount collected via that mandate during the last fourteen months, in a single request.
+Thus, you can eventually reimburse more than the amount of the initial direct debit payments.

 Cancel a reimbursement

 It is not possible to cancel a reimbursement, the payment is directly sent to the bank for processing.

 When a reimbursement is initiated, the reimbursed payment will not be affected, and will stay in the processed status.
 A reimbursement object is created with an initial toprocess status.
 After settlement, the reimbursement will move to the processed status.